kylephillips/wp-nested-pages/readme.txt

 * Adds support for custom post states, using the display_post_states filter (Ex: Showing a WooCommerce - Checkout Page designator)
 * Adds support for custom row actions using the post_row_actions and page_row_actions filters
 * Fixes issue where disabling nesting of a post type was not working
+* Adds template names as CSS classes for custom row styling
+* Adds enhancements to the user interface

 = 2.0.4 =
 * Fixes PHP warning if a search is performed with only one result when WP_DEBUG is enabled.